scribeGriff/ConvoLab/README.md

 returns

-    x.data (Complex): the inverse transformed data
-    x.value (int): represents the computational effort performed by the algorithm.

-To be added soon:

-    x.input (num): the input data (this is useful for the case when the data is read from an external file).
+    x.data (Complex): list of the inverse transformed output data. x.value (int): represents the computational effort performed by the algorithm. x.input (Complex): list of the input data (this is useful for the case when the data is read from an external file).

+In the case of the inverse FFT, the input data is likely to be complex.
+However, note that the transformed data is returned as complex regardless of the form the original data was in.
+As with the FFT, you can convert the inverse transformed output data to a real list as follows:

+    List<int> outputData = toReal(x.data);

+or, similarly:

+    List<double> outputData = toReal(x.data);

+To just display the output data as String you can also simply write:

+    x.show();

 **RandomizedSelection:**  Performs a linear time selection for a certain order statistic from a list of unsorted data.
 A thorough description of the algorithm can be found at [the blog entry at scribegriff.com](http://http://www.scribegriff.com/studios/index.php?post/2012/05/31/A-Linear-Time-Randomized-Selection-Algorithm-in-Dart "Linear Time Randomized Selection Algorithm").
 A simple example is as follows: